-The following table, prepared by California Municipal Statistics Inc., sets forth the existing authorized indebtedness payable from taxes and assessments that may be levied on all Taxable Parcels within the District.
+The following table, prepared by California Municipal Statistics Inc., sets forth the existing authorized indebtedness payable from taxes and assessments that may be levied on all Taxable Parcels within the District, including the two Prepaid Lots.
 In certain cases, the percentages of debt calculations are based on assessed values, which are expected to change significantly as development within the District progresses.